Products of manifolds with fibered corners

 \section{Equivalence of minimal and maximal joins}

-As noted previously, the ordered products $X_\tmax \ttimes Y_\tmax$ and $X_\tmin \ttimes Y_\tmin$ are generally not diffeomorphic, nor is either typically diffeomorphic to $X\ttimes Y$ for any other non-trivial interior fibrations $\bfib X$ and $\bfib Y$.
+As noted previously, the ordered products $X_\tmax \ttimes Y_\tmax$ and $X_\tmin \ttimes Y_\tmin$ are generally not diffeomorphic.
 By contrast, in this section we prove a rather remarkable diffeomorphism between the minimal and maximal joins $X\jtimes_\tmax Y$ and $X\jtimes_\tmin Y$.
-Note that since $X \jtimes_\tmax Y$ is interior minimal while $X \jtimes_\tmin Y$ is interior maximal, we don't expect (nor do we obtain) a natural fibered corners isomorphism from one to the other; however it happens that the diffeomorphism does interwtine all the boundary fibrations except for the interior; in particular it follows that these two extremal versions of the join product have the same underlying stratified space, namely the topological join of the two associated stratified spaces.
+Note that since $X \jtimes_\tmax Y$ is interior minimal while $X \jtimes_\tmin Y$ is interior maximal, we don't expect (nor do we obtain) a natural fibered corners isomorphism from one to the other; however it happens that the diffeomorphism does interwtine all the boundary fibrations (just not the interior fibration); in particular it follows that these two extremal versions of the join product have the same underlying stratified space, namely the topological join of the two associated stratified spaces.

-\begin{thm} Let $X$ and $Y$ be manifolds with fibered corners with total boundary defining functions $\rho_X = \prod_{H \in \M 1(X)} \rho_H$ and $\rho_Y = \prod_{G \in \M 1(Y)} \rho_G$.
+\begin{thm} Let $X$ and $Y$ be manifolds with fibered corners with total boundary defining functions $\rho_X = \prod_{G \in \M 1(X)} \rho_G$ and $\rho_Y = \prod_{H \in \M 1(Y)} \rho_H$.
 Then the b-map

 lifts to a b-map (not a fibered corners morphism)

 the restriction of which to the principal boundary hypersurface is a diffeomorphism